kuzzleio/sdk-javascript/doc/6/getting-started/react/with-redux/index.md

 yarn start
 ```

-You can now add new messages to Kuzzle and receive the notification of the creation to update your state and display the new messages, enjoy :)
+You can now add new messages to Kuzzle and receive the notification of the creation to update your state and display the new messages.

 ## Going further